Werkgroep-Toetsen-Op-Afstand/keuzetool-toetsen/content/methods/project_product/online.en.md

 weight: 2
 ---

-With a project or product, a student carries out a clearly-defined assignment.
-Projects often result in a product such as an analysis, recommendation, design, final product or essay:
+For a project or product, the student carries out a well-defined assignment.
+Projects often have a product like an analysis, advice report, design, product or essay as a result:

-***Analysis** The student analyses a situation, problem or issue, separating the main issues from the side issues and/or identifying the advantages and disadvantages.
+* **Analysis** A student analyzes a situation, problem or issue, distinguishes between main and side issues and/or identifies advantages and disadvantages.

-***Recommendation** A recommendation is often the result of an analysis.
-The student collates information from various sources to come up with a recommendation and a possible solution.
+* **Advice report** An advice report often follows an analysis.
+The student integrates information from different sources to arrive at a well-founded advice report and to present a possible solution.

-***Design** A design is a description or visualisation of a future reality.
+* **Design** A design is a description or visualization of a future reality.

-***Final product** A final product can be physical or digital and can be put to actual use.
+* **Product** A product is a concrete physical/digital end product that the user can use functionally.

-***Essay** An essay is a text in which the student gives a substantiated opinion on a particular subject.
-The student therefore learns to think critically about a subject.
-Short essay questions can also be given as part of an online exam.
+* **Essay** An essay is a text in which the student describes a well-founded opinion on a certain topic.
+The student learns to think critically about a specific topic.
+Short essay questions can also be asked within a digital test.

-These products can of course be combined.
-For example, a research report combines analysis, an essay and a recommendation.
+The above products can, of course, also be combined into one end product.
+For example, a research report is a combination of analysis, essay and advice.

-Students often submit their work digitally through a learning management system (LMS), which makes it easy to assess the work online.
-In the case of a physical product, the student can make a video recording or demonstrate it in a live stream.
+Students often deliver work digitally in a learning management system (LMS).
+This makes remote assessment easy.
+For physical products, a home-made recording or a livestream demonstration can be used.

-## Advantages and disadvantages
+## Advantages

-+ The online assessment of projects and products does not differ very much from on-campus assessment.
+* Remote testing of projects and products is largely the same as how the assessment would take place via campus education, but more flexible (independent of location and time).

+## Disadvantages

-- A physical final product may not come over as well in an online setting, but this depends on how well the student is able to convey the relevant details.
+* For the assessment of physical end products, a digital assessment can sometimes provide a less accurate picture.
+For example, it depends on how well the student is able to visualize all relevant details.